-The PR Manager is responsible for both promoting the District and Toastmasters International externally and for building awareness of District events and activities within the District.
-This is an extensive role that interacts with much different communication and social media platforms.
-Key deliverables of the PR Manager and its team are:
+The Public Relations Manager is responsible for promoting the District and Toastmasters International externally and also for building awareness of District events and activities within the District.
+This is an extensive role that interacts with greatly differing communications and social media platforms.
+Key deliverables of the Public Relations Manager and their team are:

-- Drafting a comprehensive PR & Communication plan and strategy to engage with all clubs and members in the District and outside.
+- Drafting a comprehensive Public Relations & Communication plan and strategy to engage with all clubs and members in the District and outside.

 - Sending out a District newsletter to all members in the District.

 - Maintaining and updating the District website and any social media platforms owned by the District.

 - Creating content to promote District initiatives and events, this content could include videos, posters etc.

 - Safeguarding the Toastmasters brand and promoting good brand practice to all Club and District leaders.

 The Finance Manager looks after all aspects of District finances and oversees with the District Director a 6 figures District budget.
 The Finance Manager works very closely with the District finances team in Toastmasters World HQ to create a monthly profit and loss statement for the District.
 Other key responsibilities are:

 - Approving expenses to refund District leaders and clubs as needed.

 - Comparing actual financial performance against the District budget for the year.